 Interaction with files

-If your workflow contains actions that interact with files on your computer (Read text file, Append to file, etc.), then the path to these files, just as in the case of pictures, must either be calculated within the workflow or reproduced exactly on the machine that runs it.
+If your workflow contains actions that interact with files on your computer (Read text file, Append to file, etc.), then the path to these files must either be calculated within the workflow or reproduced exactly on the machine that runs it.